 2. System Components

-2.1 Water Treatment and Filtration:
+2.1 Water Treatment and Filtration

 2.1.1 Mechanical filtration

 Mechanical filtration is a critical component of recirculating aquaculture systems (RAS) for removing solid waste and maintaining water quality.
 The most commonly used mechanical filter in RAS is the drum filter (Dolan et al., 2013).
 The filtered water enters the drum and water is filtered through the filter elements of the drum.
 The rotation of the drum causes the filtered solids to be removed by backwash sprays (Khater et al., 2011).
 Drum filters are available in various sizes to handle different flow capacities, typically ranging from 8-750 l/sec.
 They are made from stainless steel and have filter screens ranging from 20-100 μm.
 Gentle removal of particles and ability to remove particles as small as 40-100 microns.
 Removal of uneaten feed, feces and other suspended solids Mechanical filtration is the only practical solution for removing suspended organic matter from the outlet water of fish tanks in RAS (Ranjan et al., 2022).
 It helps maintain water quality by removing waste products excreted by the fish.